ansible-community/ansible-bender/README.md

 ## Usage

 You may noticed that I refer to `ansible-bender` as ab.
 That was the initial name and I used to it.
-I recommand adding an alias into your shell rc file:
+I recommend adding an alias into your shell rc file:
 ```
 alias ab="ansible-bender"
 ```